britishgreenworm/filecleaner/README.md

 CLI tool that purges older files.
 Meant to be used with a task scheduler.

 ## Problem
-Seomtimes applications keep backups and logs without any means to remove old ones after moving to a remote location.
+Applications that keep backups and logs without any means to remove old ones after moving to a remote location.
 Generally, a script is created to achieve this but is written without any considerations to common edge cases.

 ## Options
 -t, --target            Folder path